Generic Name: alemtuzumab (Intravenous route)

 This medicine may cause autoimmune disorders, including immune thrombocytopenia (ITP).
 Tell your doctor right away if you have a bloody nose, coughing or spitting up blood, small red or purple spots on skin, or heavier than normal or irregular monthly periods.

 This medicine may cause a serious kidney problem called anti-glomerular basement membrane disease.
-Call your doctor right away if you have blood in the urine, coughing up blood, swelling in your legs or feet.
+Call your doctor right away if you have blood in the urine, coughing up blood, or swelling in your legs or feet.

 While you are being treated with alemtuzumab, and after you stop treatment with it, do not have any immunizations (vaccinations) without your doctor's approval.
 You should receive live vaccines for at least 6 weeks before starting treatment with this medicine.
 Alemtuzumab may lower your body's resistance and there is a chance you might get the infection the immunization is meant to prevent.
 In addition, other persons living in your household should not take oral polio vaccine since there is a chance they could pass the polio virus on to you.
 Also, avoid persons who have taken oral polio vaccine within the last several months.
 Do not get close to them, and do not stay in the same room with them for very long.
 If you cannot take these precautions, you should consider wearing a protective face mask that covers the nose and mouth.